 Bag now resized to 100 x 100 px. using the ‘resize’ html tags.

 You see how the size is now reduced?
 That’s 100 x 100 px – and that’s by using the code above.
-Just change the value ex 100 to 200, if for example you want it bigger.
-If you take off the resize html tags, then it will go back to its original size, whatever that is.
+Just change the value i.e. 100 to 200, if for example you want it bigger.
+If you take off the resize html tags, then it will go back to its original size, whatever it was.

 And below is how the html form of the bag looks like.
 I’ve also highlighted the ‘resize’ html tags, so you can see properly where they’ve been inserted.
 That’s very important.

 The ‘resize’ html tags need to be place just after your image url. (note: <img src – is the tag carrying your image url)